The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Figure out which documentation needs exist and fill those needs through avenues such as:

 If they exist, use the CMMS vendor’s training services.
-If not, dedicate employee time to pouring over training materials.
+If not, dedicate employee time to the intensive study of training materials.

 It can also be helpful to have technical writers develop material as it is being implemented so that documentation is always up-to-date.